ga32riv/Navigation-Project-1/Report.md

 ## Ideas for Future Work

-Implementing/adding other algorithms such as:
+Try to get better results by implementing algorithms such as:
-- double DQN
+- Double DQN
-- dueling DQN
+- Dueling DQN
-- prioritized experience replay!
+- Prioritized experience replay
+- Rainbow